chadananda/sacred-traditions_old/content/articles/2016-03-11_Essay-on-the-Trinity/2016-03-11_Essay-on-the-Trinity_it.md

 ---
-title: "Essay on the Trinity"
+title: "Essay on the Trinity IT"
 author: "Jonathan Edwards"
 pubdate: 2016-03-11
 language: it